putriayu101/Excel-Basic-to-Intermediate/Intermediate/README.md

 # 🧩Excel Intermediate
-This self learning folder contains **intermediate-level Excel learning materials and practice files** with portfolio using **dummy data**.
+This self learning folder contains **intermediate-level Excel learning materials and practice files**.
 The project focusing on commonly used functions, data analysis techniques, and basic reporting using Pivot Tables and Pivot Charts.

 ## 📘 Learning Topics